A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Introduction

-Intuitively, leaving the sensitive attribute (and, possibly, its close proxies) out of the model might be one way of trying to tackle the problem.
-Indeed, this has been traditionally done and enforced by law \citep{andreeva2019law}.
-However, when doing so, one can fall into the trap of omitted variable bias. \citeauthor{andreeva2019law} exemplified how using a model where gender had been excluded as a variable further increased the prejudicial bias towards female applicants in a credit scoring context, hence suggesting that sensitive attributes may instead need to be part of the scorecard/model development process, at least in its training phase.
+Intuitively, leaving the sensitive attribute (and, possibly, its close proxies) out of the model might be seen as one way of trying to tackle the problem.
+Indeed, this has traditionally been the standard practice and enforced by law \citep{andreeva2019law}.
+However, when doing so, one can fall into the trap of omitted variable bias. \citet{andreeva2019law} exemplified how using a model where gender had been excluded as a variable further increased the prejudicial bias towards female applicants in a credit scoring context, hence suggesting that sensitive attributes may need to be part of the scorecard/model development process, at least in its training phase.

-In the credit scoring literature, several methods have been applied to reduce unfair treatment, such as reweighting \citep{calders2009building}, the prejudice remover \citep{kamishima2011fairness}, and reject option classification \citep{kamiran2012decision}.
-In empirical tests, the sensitive attribute considered in this work is often age instead of gender or ethnicity, as gender or ethnic data is rarely included in publicly available credit scoring datasets, while age is rather common; where younger applicants are the protected group \citep{kamiran2009classifying}.
+In credit scoring, several methods from the fairness-aware ML literature have been applied to reduce unfair treatment, such as reweighting \citep{calders2009building}, the prejudice remover \citep{kamishima2011fairness}, and reject option classification \citep{kamiran2012decision}.
+To empirically test their effectiveness, this work often selects the applicant's age as the sensitive attribute, since gender or ethnic data are rarely included in publicly available credit scoring datasets .
+Younger applicants are then usually designated as the protected group \citep{kamiran2009classifying}.